DAEnnis82/SuperTicTacToe/README.md

 Please keep in mind while looking at the project that it is still a work in progress.

 Currently on the to-do list as I have time:

-1) Data persistence for Player profiles/stats (most likely using Core-Data)
-2) rewrite the core game logic for super mode to address some bugs that have come up in testing
-3) Update the UI with custom buttons/backgrounds
-4) music and sound effects
+1) music and sound effects
-5) add in camera support for player profiles.
+2) add in camera support for player profiles.
-6) hook up stats tracking for player profiles
+3) wire up the search field in the player select screen so that a person can search for a specific profile

 Synopsis: